Safari On A Full Stomach

 Chefs in the Green House

 Ben Friedman is an entrepreneur from Mercer Island, near Seattle, where he went to high school and used to row boats with Tyler.
-About a decade ago, he co-founded Homegrown, an organic restaurant inspired by the universal need for a greater commitment to environmental responsibility in food production and consumption.
-Having recently left his post as CEO of Homegrown, Ben is on month four of a year long globe-trot following his tastebuds from one destination to the next.
+He co-founded Homegrown, an organic restaurant inspired by the universal need for a greater commitment to environmental responsibility in food production and consumption.
+After leaving his post as CEO of Homegrown, Ben went on a year-long globetrot following his tastebuds from one destination to the next.
 We’re honoured he chose to spend a few days with us on his epic adventure, sharing his passion and knowledge with our team.

 Your email address will not be published.
 Required fields are marked*